 Malware

 Apps can be infected with malicious software, also known as malware.
-Once installed on the smartphone, it can steal personal data or take out paid subscriptions.
+Once installed on the AP, it can steal personal data or take out paid subscriptions.

 WAP Billing As A Risk For App Security